voyd-lang/voyd/reference/data-types.md

 - `bool`
 - `void`

-## Object Types
+## Reference Types

-Object types are passed by reference and can be mutable.
-All Object types extend the top level `Object` type and may be defined by the user.
+Reference types are heap allocated, passed by reference, can be mutable, and can be extends.
+All reference types extend the top level `Object` type.

 # Strings